alexdelorenzo/onhold/README.md

 # Installation
 ## Dependencies
- - A Unix shell like Bash
+ - A Unix shell like Bash, or Powershell or Command Prompt on Windows
  - Python 3.6+
  - `requirements.txt`